 Saint John's Community Center in Brunswick

-“Everyone involved at All Saints Parish are very pleased with the leadership, attention to detail, quality control, and professionalism that Ouellet has shown throughout the project.”
+“Everyone involved at All Saints Parish is very pleased with the leadership, attention to detail, quality control, and professionalism that Ouellet has shown throughout the project.”

 Peggy Keegan, Volunteer Construction Project Manager, All Saints Parish

-In Fall of 2017, the Diocese of Portland chose Ouellet Construction as its general commercial contractor, along with multiple local vendor partners to help build the Saint John’s Community Center – a multipurpose event center set on the campus of St. John the Baptist Church and St. John’s Catholic School in Brunswick.
-Plans to build the community center began back in Spring of 2016, as the need for the center became imminent.
-In late Fall, 2017, Ouellet officially broke ground on the new building.
+The Diocese of Portland chose Ouellet Construction as its general commercial contractor to build the Saint John’s Community Center – a multipurpose event center set on the campus of St. John the Baptist Church and St. John’s Catholic School in Brunswick, Maine.

-The new multipurpose facility is 15,000 square feet, and includes a large open space that serves as an auditorium, gymnasium and cafeteria.
+The new multipurpose facility is 15,000 square feet and includes a large open space that serves as an auditorium, gymnasium, and cafeteria.
 The facility also includes a kitchen, a stage, a music room, a meeting room, an adoration chapel, and many other amenities.

 Sheltering the concrete from the weather was necessary due to the time of year (winter).
 It was crucial to keep the concrete above freezing during frigid temps.

 The project required structure load-bearing masonry towers, which we constructed ahead of the structural steel.

 We built the towers in staggered pairs, with two of the towers constructed at any given time.
 To do this successfully and avoid disaster required specific and high-quality equipment, careful coordination, in-depth expertise, and strict adherence to safety protocols.

 The building was designed for a variety of purposes, including functioning as a gymnasium.
 Achieving floor flatness was crucial for this function.
 We used laser screen technology to accomplish floor leveling to avoid excessive pouring and minimize the chances of the floor not being level.